Limited time First month free ·

 Key Points

-• They prevent computer sleep and screen lock
+• They prevent computer sleep, screen lock, and OS-level idle detection

-• They don't directly control Slack or other app-specific presence
+• They do not directly control Slack or other app-specific presence indicators

-• Can be detected by IT departments through USB logs or process monitoring
+• Can be detected by IT departments through USB device logs or endpoint security monitoring

 Examples